 The false allure of low monthly payments: Unless you love repaying debt, avoid shopping for a car loan based on the monthly payment.
 Unless you're putting down a significant amount of money up front, low monthly payments typically come with long repayment plans—which add up to more interest paid over the life of the loan.

 Car loan terms have been stretching in recent years to accommodate higher car prices and consumer preferences.
-In the fourth quarter of 2015, more than 16% of used cars and nearly 28% of new cars were financed for 73 to 84 months.8 That’s seven years.
-At the end of 2015, the number of borrowers going for new car loan terms between 61 and 72 months was up 5% from the previous year, while the number of people financing new cars for 73 to 84 months was up 12%.
+In the fourth quarter of 2017, more than 17.9% of used cars and nearly 30% of new cars were financed for 73 to 84 months.8 That's 7 years.

 Long loan terms may also hinder your ability to sell the car before the loan is paid off if the amount owed is more than the resale value of the car.